OpenAstronomy/github-actions-workflows/README.md

 Anaconda.org user or organisation.
 Required if `upload_to_anaconda` is true.

+#### anaconda_package
+Anaconda.org package.
+Required if `upload_to_anaconda` is true.

+#### anaconda_keep_n_latest
+If specified, keep only this number of versions (starting from the most recent) and remove older versions.
+This can be useful to prevent a build-up of too many files when uploading developer versions.

 #### fail-fast
 Whether to cancel all in-progress jobs if any job fails.
 Default is `false`.